-When the faries open all the teeth caskets(returning the memories) they all start believing again, instantaneously.
+When the faeries open all the teeth caskets(returning the memories) they all start believing again, instantaneously.

-Why would Bunnymund have something against the Groundhog? think about it, The Groundhog decides on when spring starts and winter ends.
-Everytime that rodent decides on three more weeks of winter, it must tick Bunnymund off.
+Why would Bunnymund have something against the Groundhog?
+The Groundhog decides on when spring starts and winter ends.
+Every time that rodent decides on three more weeks of winter, it must tick Bunnymund off.

 Which would mean 3 or more weeks of Jack Frost...and we all know how Bunny feels about Jack at first.

 Bunnymund explicitly states that Easter represents hope in the third act.
 Up until the point when the Guardians start preparations for Easter, they've managed to stay positive, even through losing belief and Sandy's death.
 Immediately after Pitch's Nightmares ruin Easter, they end up lashing out against Jack and acting negatively.
 It didn't click for this troper until a few viewings later when she realized that at this point, they literally have lost hope.

 That's really just common folklore.
 The egg symbolizes beginning.
 Spring is the time when things grow after a cold winter.
 Easter is partially based on a pagan holiday with Christ's return later added to make it more Christian.
 Bunnymund is simply stating what real people have believed for centuries.